andytluminosity/WebSort-Downloads/README.md

 	  Alternatively, click the Extensions menu puzzle button and select Manage Extensions at the bottom of the menu.
 	  Or, click the Chrome menu, hover over More Tools, then select Extensions.
 	- Enable Developer Mode by clicking the toggle switch next to Developer mode.
-	- Click the Load unpacked button and select the `chrome_extension` folder
+	- Click the Load unpacked button and select the `url_sender_extension` folder
+	- Ensure that the extension is turned on
  - [ ] Start the program
 	- Simple open the start.exe application within the `python_frontend` folder
  	- It is recommended to have this application pinned to your taskbar